Scan Science and Technology

 Objective To investigate the distributions and drug resistance of Escherichia coli detected in our hospital.
 Methods Distributing conditions of 951 strains Escherichia coli among clinical samples isolated by routine Bacterium Culture in our hospital from Jan 2006 to Aug 2007 were studied retrospectively,drug resistances were explored by API half-automicroscan system.
 Results Separation rates of Escherichia coli in clinical samples such as urine,sputum,blood were higher,which were 27.2%,26.1% and 20.5% respectively.These strains were susceptible only to imipenem,meropenem and amikacin,and the rate of drug-resistance to other antibiotics were all more than 50.0%.
 Conclusions Escherichia coli has high resistance to a lot of antibiotics.Bacteria culturing and monitoring their resistance to antibiotics should be applied early in clinical jobs to guide reasonable drug prescription and control nosocomial infection effectively.

-Xiong Long – 2nd expert on this subject based on the ideXlab platform
+Xiong Long – One of the best experts on this subject based on the ideXlab platform.

 The Experimental Study of Antimicrobiologic Effect of Radiated Bone Incoporated with LodophorsPractical Clinical Medicine, 2020Co-Authors: Xiong LongAbstract: